Vehrik/FarOut/Characters/3-Traits.md

     decide not to use them at all.

     At Level 1, you may optionally exchange 1 Slant in order to gain 2 EXO Points.
     You may make this exchange up to 3 times during Character creation.
+After this time, you must have the appropriate amount of Prestige and Credit in order to gain additional EXO points in the form of Items, Equipment and Mutations.

     EXO may be exchanged for anything from to fangs, to AI-designed martial arts, to acid breath, to wrist mounted laser cannons.

     Whatever your Trait is, it represents a change to your character's appearance that is either mechanical or biological that warrants the effect it grants you.

-    If your character suddenly able to reach out and touch someone 30ft away, for example, it means something along the lines of your character is able to shoot web, it has a tentacle arm, or it has a shoulder mounted harpoon.
-The exact description of a Trait depend on the Character's back-story, the 'function' of the Trait and the narrative context of the game you are playing.
+    If your character able to reach out and touch someone 30ft away, for example, it means something along the lines of your character is able to shoot web, it has a tentacle arm, or it has a shoulder mounted harpoon.
+The exact description of a Trait depends on the Character's back-story, the 'function' of the Trait and the narrative context of the game you are playing.

     Your Trait is bound by its Properties and Aesthetics.
 The Properties inform the Aesthetics which inform the Narrative.
 In other words, Traits won't be able to